shopware/docs/guides/plugins/apps/rule-builder/add-custom-rule-conditions.md

 {% endraw %}
 {% endcode %}

 In this example we first check if the current scope is `LineItemScope` and refers to a specific line item.
 If so we compare that specific line item.
 Otherwise we check if the scope has a cart and return false if it doesn't.
-We have a multi select for product selection in the administration which provides an array of product IDs in the script.
+We have a multi select for product selection in the Administration which provides an array of product IDs in the script.
 We iterate the current cart's line items to check if the product is included and return `true` if that is the case.

 ### Date condition example